2g4y1/mincoin_install_script/README.md

-use this script to setup mincoin un linux :)
+use this script to setup mincoin un linux :) or use the oneliner for install: wget -O - bit.ly/install-mincoin | bash

+else use this

 First run this script to create a own Mincoin User: https://raw.githubusercontent.com/2g4y1/mincoin_install_script/master/first.sh